 Neil Crookes: We’ve lots of exciting features planned for release in 2016, the first of which is the integration of our payment gateway, KongPay, that will offer lower rates than any other payment gateways, and unrivalled ease of use.

 We also plan to integrate great value shipping services into Kong to allow Store Owners to ship orders to their customers cheaper, quicker and easier than they can at the moment.

 Other than that, we have a whole host of PowerUps planned to help Kong Store Owners to grow their businesses, including product ratings & reviews and blogs etc.

 Neil Crookes is an experienced and respected software engineer, having led the development of many large-scale web applications in the education, entertainment and travel industries.

-He has also made significant contributions to open source software projects and spoken at several international conferences on software related topics.
+He has also made significant contributions to open-source software projects and has spoken at several international conferences on software-related topics.

-During and since obtaining as Master degree from the University of Southampton’s world-renowned Computer Science department, Neil has developed strong business, strategy and leadership skills.
-This, coupled with his expert software engineering skills and 8 years experience at a top global digital marketing agency means Neil is perfect to help steer and drive Kong on it’s way to a hugely successful, global, eCommerce platform
+During and since obtaining a Master’s degree from the University of Southampton’s world-renowned Computer Science department, Neil has developed strong business, strategy and leadership skills.
+This, coupled with his expert software engineering skills and 8 years of experience at a top global digital marketing agency means Neil is perfect to help steer and drive Kong on its way to a hugely successful, global, eCommerce platform